 Additional research efforts include:

 The continued development of policy document coding and analysis procedures based on concepts drawn from the Institutional Analysis and Development framework.
 A related study poster can be found here.
-Resulting studies include measuring policy change over time.
-In a Public Administration article the method is applied to investigate similarities and divergences between an administrative rule and the preceding legislative law, available here, and an Urban Affairs Review research note in which the method is applied to explore institutional diversity in city charters (available here), a Policy Sciences article in which the method is applied to document policy change (available here), and a forthcoming article in the Journal of Theoretical Politics.
+Resulting studies include measuring policy change over time, a Public Administration article in which the method is applied to investigate similarities and divergences between an administrative rule and the preceding legislative law, available here, and an Urban Affairs Review research note in which the method is applied to explore institutional diversity in city charters (available here), a Policy Sciences article in which the method is applied to document policy change (available here), and a forthcoming article in the Journal of Theoretical Politics.